-3. Scalable SMT Architecture
+3 Scalable SMT Architecture

 In this section, we propose a scalable SMT architecture that can scale to a large number of contexts.
-An 8context SMT architecture is depicted in Figure 2.
+An 8-context SMT architecture is depicted in Figure 2.
 The most prominent feature of this architecture is the elimination of the cache hierarchy.
-We only preserve primary instruction and data caches and scale them according to requirements.
-The cache hierarchy is only an added overhead and a waste of space due to the principle of containment, as everything in the primary caches is contained in L2, and everything in the L2 cache is contained in L3.
+We only preserve primary instruction and data caches and scale them according to requirement.
+The cache hierarchy is only an added overhead and a waste of space due to the principle of containment, as all the cache blocks in the L1 instruction and data caches are contained in L2 and L3.
 The cache hierarchy is also an added complexity.
 This complexity is required to maintain cache coherence across the different levels.
 Every store to the primary data cache has to be written through to reach the L2 and L3 caches.
-Every cache block invalidate in the L3 cache caused, for instance, by a different processor in a multiprocessor, has to be propagated upwards to reach the L2 and L1 data cache.
+Every cache block invalidate in the L3 cache caused, for instance, by a different processor in a multiprocessor, has to be propagated upwards to reach the unified L2 and L1 data cache.
 Therefore, eliminating the cache hierarchy is desirable.
 Observe that what is being proposed here is against the current industry trend of increasing the cache hierarchy from 2 to 3 levels.
 The idea is to turn the second (or third) level cache into a primary data cache, effectively increasing the primary data cache capacity and bandwidth, as long as the processor is capable of tolerating the increased data cache hit time without much affecting the IPC.